The History of the Oktoberfest

-In 1811 an added feature to the horse races was the first Agricultural Show, designed to boost Bavarian agriculture.
+In 1811, an added feature to the horse racing was the first Agricultural Show, designed to boost Bavarian agriculture.
 The horse races, which were the oldest and - at one time - the most popular event of the festival are no longer held today.
 But the Agricultural Show is still held every three years during the Oktoberfest on the southern part of the festival grounds.

-In the first few decades the choice of amusements was sparse.
-The first carousel and two swings were set up in 1818.
+In the first few years, there weren't much fun or amusement options.
+Until 1818, when the first carousel and two swings were set up.
 Visitors were able to quench their thirst at small beer stands which grew rapidly in number.
-In 1896 the beer stands were replaced by the first beer tents and halls set up by enterprising landlords with the backing of the breweries.
+In 1896, the beer stands were replaced by the first beer tents and halls, which enterprising landlords set up with the backing of breweries.

-The remainder of the festival site was taken up by a fun-fair.
-The range of carousels etc. on offer was already increasing rapidly in the 1870s as the fairground trade continued to grow and develop in Germany.
+The rest of the festival site was taken up by a fun-fair.
+The range of carousels and fun rides started increasing rapidly in the 1870s - as the fairground trade continued to grow and develop in Germany.